- Install Faring Top Bracket

 I had to replace the top front headlight panel that encloses the headlight due to the extensive damage to the original one.

 I started to assemble the body work when I was ready to install the wiring harness.
-I waited until I took a first ride until I finished installing the panels so it would be easier to correct any issued I found.
+I waited until I took a first ride until I finished installing the panels so it would be easier to correct any issues I found.
 Fortunately, the first ride of 2 miles did not reveal any serious problems with the engine, transmission, brakes or drive train.

-The stainless steel hardware kit I got from “The Bolt Guy” included stainless steel screws, washers and tinnerman nuts used to connect the panels together.
+The stainless steel hardware kit I got from “The Bolt Guy” included stainless steel screws, washers and Tinnerman nuts used to connect the panels together.